Skip to main content

 NOT_IN List Property value matches none of the strings in the given value list (case-sensitive).

-CONTAINS String/List Property value contains the given value string, or any string from provided value list (case-insensitive)
+CONTAINS String/List Property value contains the given value string, or any string from the provided value list (case-insensitive)

 Request property check